Will I have to repay my Student Finance grants or loans? (overpayments)

 However, in certain circumstances SFE can exercise discretion to extend your eligibility for Student Finance beyond your period of interruption (and beyond the automatic 60 days funding if you interrupted for health reasons) This would mean that continued Student Finance payments would not be treated as an overpayment and would not be recoverable in future.
 Please read the information below on 'How do I request discretionary funding from SFE' and then Contact a Welfare Adviser for advice about this.

-Loan and grant overpayments made during the 2017/18 academic year will be recovered by SFE from future funding entitlements, by reducing your loan or grant entitlement either in the same academic year or a future academic year.
-If you change course, overpayments can be recovered for a previous course by reducing your funding on the new course.
+Loan and grant overpayments made during the 2018/19 academic year will be recovered by SFE from future funding entitlements, by reducing your loan or grant entitlement either in the same academic year or a future academic year.
+If you change course, any overpayment from your previous course can be recovered by reducing your funding for the new course.

 SFE will usually write to you to notify you of the overpayment and explain how they intend to recover it.
 It might take SFE several weeks to write to you, so you may find it helpful to ask a Welfare Adviser to estimate the overpayment amount in the meantime, so you can plan your finances accordingly.